Holiday Credit Card Do’s and Don’ts

 Don’t: Rack up rewards at the expense of your holiday budget

-Credit card rewards are a great way to get cash back on your holiday spending, but don’t make the mistake of charging items you can’t afford only to earn perks.
+Credit card rewards are a great way to get cash back on your holiday spending, but don’t make the mistake of making a purchase you can’t afford just for perks.
 You may end up paying more in interest payments than the cash back you earned.

 Do: Thoroughly budget your holiday spending